Stuk/gooss/README.markdown

 ---------

 [1] This is not the most space-efficient representation of the sheet, but it's the most developer friendly.
-I've designed GoDB to be used with relatively small (<100 rows) worksheets.
+I've designed gooss to be used with relatively small (<100 rows) worksheets.

 [food_ss]: https://docs.google.com/spreadsheet/ccc?key=0Ar35F5WUAjXedE9SMDRnT0dmUXdNQmJxeG5CRXpjSVE